 It’s mandatory in most states, although the minimum required coverage varies across states.
 It’s not recommended that you purchase the minimum required amount.
 This will almost certainly not be enough to cover any costs after an accident.

-If you are injured in an accident, medical payments coverage (MedPay) or personal injury protection (PIP) coverage may help pay for your medical bills, therapy, and lost income if you can’t work.
+If you sustain an injury in an accident, medical payments coverage (MedPay) or personal injury protection (PIP) coverage may help pay for your medical bills, therapy, and lost income if you can’t work.

-PIP is required in some states and MedPay is optional in all but a couple of states.
+PIP is a requirement in some states and MedPay is optional in all but a couple of states.

 Does car insurance follow the car or the driver?